majgis/ngify/README.md

          ])

-Where the following values are filled in:
+Where the these values are filled in:

 * {{moduleName}}
+    1. ngify.moduleName in package.json
-    1. The name defined in package.json
+    2. name in package.json
-    2. If there is no package.json but there is an index.js file, this value will be the name of the containing folder
+    3. folder name

 * {{templateName}}
     1. The file name with extension